-- 84. Although sector stakeholders have largely been very supportive of a new approach to road safety, there are likely to be a wide range of views on the issues raised in the consultation document. - 85.
-Based on engagement to date, I believe views of stakeholders and the wider public could include: - 85.1. a mix of support for a Vision Zero approach if accompanied by a clear commitment to take action to improve road safety outcomes in New Zealand, and an alternative view that the focus should be more strongly on user behaviour - 85.2. a level of scepticism about whether "zero" is a realistic goal - 85.3. concern about perceived safety gains at the risk of efficiency - 85.4. interest in any financial implications for the NLTF and for Councils, and interest more generally on how increased investment may be funded (e.g. increased taxation) - 85.5. support from pedestrian and cyclist user groups for the focus on safe active modes to support an uptake in walking and cycling in particular - 85.6. a range of perspectives on specific policy changes that should be prioritised.
+- 82. Although sector stakeholders have largely been very supportive of a new approach to road safety, there are likely to be a wide range of views on the issues raised in the consultation document. - 83.
+Based on engagement to date, I believe views of stakeholders and the wider public could include: - 83.1. a mix of support for a Vision Zero approach if accompanied by a clear commitment to take action to improve road safety outcomes in New Zealand, and an alternative view that the focus should be more strongly on user behaviour - 83.2. a level of scepticism about whether "zero" is a realistic goal - 83.3. concern about perceived safety gains at the risk of efficiency - 83.4. interest in any financial implications for Councils, and interest more generally on how increased investment may be funded (e.g. increased taxation) - 83.5. support from pedestrian and cyclist user groups for the focus on safe active modes to support an uptake in walking and cycling in particular - 83.6. a range of perspectives on specific policy changes that should be prioritised.